 metadata.deletionTimestampfield with the time you started the deletion.

-- Prevents the object from being removed until its
+- Prevents the object from being removed until all items are removed from its

 - Returns a